-There are quite a few factors influencing the Texas divorce timeline, as shown below, and knowing them will allow you to speed up the process if it is possible.
+There are quite a few factors influencing the Texas divorce timeline that we are going to cover in this article.
+Knowing them will allow you to speed up the process if it is possible.

 Texas Waiting Period for Divorce